JakeKurtz/rexhue/docs/source/car_paint_transparent_flakes.md

 Has the same three layers (base coat, flakes, and a clear top coat), where the flakes are transparent and coated with a thinfilm.

+This shader was designed to simulate pearlescent mica flakes, which are commonly found in car-paint and makeup.
+These where historically made up of crushed up nacre (Mother of Pearl).
+Since the flakes are transparent, light can refract through dozens to hundreds of thinfilm layers.
+This results in brighter reflections, in comparison to the opaque version, and creates interesting effects when the base coat color is changed.

 <img src="_static/media/c_trans_flakes.png" alt="my alt text" width="50%"/>

 ## Inputs